 The Regional Transportation Plan for Monterey County satisfies state and federal requirements to identify transportation projects that can be funded over the next 20-years to serve the county’s transportation needs.
+The 2022 Regional Transportation Plan is available for viewing by downloading the document at this link:2022 Regional Transportation Plan - FINAL_22-06-22.pdf

 Regional transportation planning in California is a dynamic process.
 It involves the interaction of federal, state, regional, and local agencies and the consideration of multiple plans and programs.
 As the county’s state-designated Regional Transportation Planning Agency, the Transportation Agency for Monterey County is tasked with developing a Regional Transportation Plan, or RTP, for the county to provide a basis for the allocation of state and federal transportation funds to transportation projects within the county over a long-range time frame.
 This 20-year plan addresses all forms of transportation, and includes the priorities and actions embodied in the plans prepared by each of the county’s 12 cities and the County of Monterey.